 Finance systems like Loan or Credit Card Origination Systems will deal with PI information and data that needs to be sensitively handled.
 The QA team should test:

 - Encryption: If the client data is being saved in the database in an encrypted format, especially sensitive data like SSN.

-- End to end encryption: Whether any un-encrypted PI data is being sent over mail or any other communication mechanism.
+- End-to-end encryption: Whether any unencrypted PI data is being sent over mail or any other communication mechanism.

-- Data exposure: If there any URLs that are exposing sensitive data that are vulnerable to hacking.
-For example, when the user moves to pages like change password or phone number or profile update, the data should not be explicitly displayed in the URL and be visible to the end-user.
+- Data exposure: If there are any URLs that are exposing sensitive data that are vulnerable to hacking.
+For example, when the user moves to pages like changing password or phone number or profile update, the data should not be explicitly displayed in the URL and be visible to the end-user.
 Also, any API call should return only the data that is really needed by the caller and no extra information should be returned from the API.

 Though the second and third scenarios look self-evident and indisputable many QA teams actually end by missing these use cases.

 As mentioned earlier, finance applications are integrations of many systems and QA has to ensure that all the integration scenarios are covered.
 Few scenarios:

 - Edge cases: Test how the system responds when one or more of the integrated systems is down or does not respond when the call is made.
 For example, the service that checks the approved credit limit for a user will depend on external services like Pricing.
 In case Pricing is down, the origination system should handle it gracefully.
 One example of elegantly handling the situation is the origination system recording the requests in a Queue, retrying the same action a stipulated number of times and moving the request to get manual intervention if it fails in all attempts.
 Thorough testing of such scenarios is key for preventing unanticipated errors.

 - Logging the integrations: Make sure that the system logs all the integration calls and the result of the call either in DB or log.
 Otherwise, it will be difficult to trace the root cause of what happened and where it happened as there are a lot of external/internal touchpoints.